-- LOA may be contingent upon MVP or IPA approval, if applicable - · Participating Provider must complete the MVP Leave of Absence form and return it to their Professional Relations Representative at least 30 days prior to the start of their leave except in urgent or emergent circumstances.
-The Leave of Absence form can be found on the Forms page on myphealthcare.com under the Provider Forms Library, Provider Demographic Change forms (all regions) - The covering practitioner must be a Participating Provider - The specialty of the covering practitioner must fall within the MVP accepted covering rules - The Participating Provider's membership will be voluntarily suspended at the beginning of the leave - Participating Provider returning from a LOA of less than 13 months will be reinstated as a Participating Provider if there has been no change to their specialty, spectrum of services provided, physical or mental health, nor any other substantive change in the Participating Provider's ability to provide care to MVP Members - Participating Provider must provide proof of current malpractice coverage prior to reinstatement - Participating Provider' LOA may not extend beyond 13 months.
-Practitioners returning from a LOA of more than 13 months must reapply for participation via the Credentialing process - An "indefinite" LOA shall be regarded as an LOA exceeding 13 months - When a LOA extends beyond 13 months, the Participating Provider will be notified of pending termination and will be offered appropriate appeal rights as per state and federal regulations
+- LOA may be contingent upon MVP or IPA approval, if applicable. - Participating Provider must complete the MVP Leave of Absence form and return it to their Professional Relations Representative at least 30 days prior to the start of their leave except in urgent or emergent circumstances.
+The Leave of Absence form can be found on the Forms page on mvphealthcare.com under the Provider Forms Library, Provider Demographic Change forms (all regions). - The covering practitioner must be a Participating Provider. - The specialty of the covering practitioner must fall within the MVP accepted covering rules. - The Participating Provider's membership will be voluntarily suspended at the beginning of the leave. - Participating Provider returning from a LOA of less than 13 months will be reinstated as a Participating Provider if there has been no change to their specialty, spectrum of services provided, physical or mental health, nor any other substantive change in the Participating Provider's ability to provide care to MVP Members. - Participating Provider must provide proof of current malpractice coverage which meets minimum limits of \$1 million per incident and \$3 million annual aggregate, prior to reinstatement. - Participating Provider' LOA may not extend beyond 13 months.
+Practitioners returning from a LOA of more than 13 months must reapply for participation via the Credentialing process.

+- An "indefinite" LOA shall be regarded as an LOA exceeding 13 months. - When a LOA extends beyond 13 months, the Participating Provider will be notified of pending termination and will be offered appropriate appeal rights as per state and federal regulations.